What Is The Wall Of Cheese? This And Other Pressing Questions Answered

 If I'm down your way can I come in to buy come cheese?
 Not at the moment ... we're online only.
 But (drum roll) sometime later in 2020 we should be opening an Actual Cheese Shop in our new building (hoorah!).
 You'll be welcome then.

 Did you invent the Cheese Wedding Cake?
 No, not guilty.
 We became aware of the idea soon after we started, in 2006 ... but boy, have we sold a lot since then, and we still do.
 You can see our current offerings here.
 What we did invent is the Cakebuilder, our unique tool enabling you to design your own cheese wedding cake onscreen.

 Can you send cheese anywhere in the UK?
 Yes, we really can.
 We can send it to Largs and Lundy, to Hull, to Hazelbury Plucknett ... we can even send it to Moretonhampstead.
 We can send it anywhere.

 Why do you have two sorts of cheese subscription?
 It's historical, really ... but they are a bit different so we've stuck with it.
 The classic subscriptions are 'pay upfront' and they're pretty fixed in terms of what you can have.
 Culture subscriptions are pay-as-you-go and a bit more flexible.

 What is Nourish and why do you keep banging on about it?
 It's a festival here in Bovey that we co-founded and which we are rather proud of.
-Come and visit on 31st August (yes: Saturday week!) for a great day of food, contemporary craft and music.
-Or check out the concerts and buy tickets here.
+It's having to take a break in 2020 but fingers crossed for 2021 ...

 NB Actually you can have Stilton in a wedding cake you've you've created using the Cakebuilder, but we keep that quiet.